Yshayy/k8s-configuration-with-deno/main.md

 - Created by Ryan Dahl (Node.js creator)
 - Secure runtime for typescript/javascript
-- Inspired by browser APIs and Go ecosystem/tooling
+- Inspired by browser APIs and the Go ecosystem/tooling
 - The next evolution of Node.js (?)

 ---